 Before placing any bets, you’ll need to open a betting exchange account.
 I’ll use Smarkets in this guide as they’re the best option for both newbies and experienced matched bettors.
 They’ve got the perfect balance of excellent liquidity, low commission rates and superb user experience.

-For new users, they offer 0% commission as a welcome offer, which lets you maximise your profits.
+They offer 0% commission as a welcome offer for new users, which allows you to maximise your profits.

 MBB Special: £50 Amazon GIFT CARDS